Nicolas45Dev/Garden-Light_ESP8266andHomebridge/README.md

 ## Installation on Raspberry

 Before you install plugin make sure you have a raspberry running on the homebridge image.
-You can find more details on hoqw to burn the image on the website. https://github.com/homebridge/homebridge
+You can find more details on how to burn the image to your raspberry on their website. https://github.com/homebridge/homebridge

 Once your raspberry pi is ready, you want to install homebridge